airbornio/signed-web-apps/README.md

     import it from the file above.
 Be careful though, since the two may not play nicely together.

 4. Update often.
+(Please see the note above the installation instructions for the reasons why.)
 Preferably add this to your install or build script:

-        bower install
-        cp -r bower_components/swa/lib swa

-    Or, if you're using git submodules:

         git submodule update --remote

 [TOFU]: https://en.wikipedia.org/wiki/Trust_on_first_use